GoogleChrome/developer.chrome.com/site/en/docs/devtools/recorder/index.md

 After recording a user flow, you can replay it by clicking on the {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/gjfZMeLnwzpRfOMfXEMY.svg", alt="Replay.", width="20", height="20" %}**Replay** button.

-{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/DZDWWSq8muswhFL2hAng.mp4" , autoplay="true", muted="true", loop="true", class="screenshot" %}
+{% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/DZDWWSq8muswhFL2hAng.mp4" , autoplay="true", muted="true", loop="true", controls="true", class="screenshot" %}

 You can see the user flow replay on the page.
 The replay progress is shown in the **Recorder** panel as well.